liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 ## Overview

-LiveView Native aims to use minimal SwiftUI code.
-All patterns for building interactive UIs are the same as LiveView.
-However, unlike LiveView for the web, LiveView Native uses SwiftUI templates to build the native UI.
+LiveView Native aims to use minimal SwiftUI code and instead rely on the same patterns used in traditional Phoenix LiveView development as much as possible.
+We'll primarily use The LiveView Naive SwiftUI DSL (Domain Specific Language) to build the native template.

 This lesson will teach you how to build SwiftUI templates using common SwiftUI views.
-We'll cover common uses of each view and give you practical examples you can use to build your own native UIs.
-This lesson is like a recipe book you can refer back to whenever you need an example of how to use a particular SwiftUI view.
-In addition, once you understand how to convert these views into the LiveView Native DSL, you should have the tools to convert essentially any SwiftUI View into the LiveView Native DSL.
+We'll cover common use cases and provide practical examples of how to build native UIs.
+This lesson is like a recipe book you can refer to whenever you need an example of a particular SwiftUI view.

+In addition, we'll cover the LiveView Native DSL and teach you how to convert SwiftUI examples into the LiveView Native DSL.
+Once you understand how to convert SwiftUI code into the LiveView Native DSL, you'll have the knowledge you need to learn from the plethora of [SwiftUI resources available](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views).

 ## Render Components

-LiveView Native `0.3.0` introduced render components to better encourage isolation of native and web templates and move away from co-location templates within the same LiveView module.
+LiveView Native `0.3.0` introduced render components to encourage isolation of native and web templates.
+This pattern generally scales better than co-located templates within the same LiveView module.

 Render components are namespaced under the main LiveView, and are responsible for defining the `render/1` callback function that returns the native template.

-For example, and `ExampleLive` LiveView module would have an `ExampleLive.SwiftUI` render component module for the native Template.

-This `ExampleLive.SwiftUI` render component may define a `render/1` callback function as seen below.
+For example, in the cell below, the `ExampleLive` LiveView module has a corresponding `ExampleLive.SwiftUI` render component module for the native template.
+This `ExampleLive.SwiftUI` render component may define a `render/1` callback function, as seen below.

 <!-- livebook:{"attrs":"eyJjb2RlIjoiIyBSZW5kZXIgQ29tcG9uZW50XG5kZWZtb2R1bGUgU2VydmVyV2ViLkV4YW1wbGVMaXZlLlN3aWZ0VUkgZG9cbiAgdXNlIFNlcnZlck5hdGl2ZSwgWzpyZW5kZXJfY29tcG9uZW50LCBmb3JtYXQ6IDpzd2lmdHVpXVxuXG4gIGRlZiByZW5kZXIoYXNzaWducykgZG9cbiAgICB+TFZOXCJcIlwiXG4gICAgPFRleHQ+SGVsbG8sIGZyb20gTGl2ZVZpZXcgTmF0aXZlITwvVGV4dD5cbiAgICBcIlwiXCJcbiAgZW5kXG5lbmRcblxuIyBMaXZlVmlld1xuZGVmbW9kdWxlIFNlcnZlcldlYi5FeGFtcGxlTGl2ZSBkb1xuICB1c2UgU2VydmVyV2ViLCA6bGl2ZV92aWV3XG4gIHVzZSBTZXJ2ZXJOYXRpdmUsIDpsaXZlX3ZpZXdcblxuICBAaW1wbCB0cnVlXG4gIGRlZiByZW5kZXIoYXNzaWducykgZG9cbiAgICB+SFwiXCJcIlxuICAgIDxwPkhlbGxvIGZyb20gTGl2ZVZpZXchPC9wPlxuICAgIFwiXCJcIlxuICBlbmRcbmVuZCIsInBhdGgiOiIvIn0","chunks":[[0,85],[87,426],[515,49],[566,51]],"kind":"Elixir.Server.SmartCells.LiveViewNative","livebook_object":"smart_cell"} -->